It’s Raining Cats and Dogs!

 Idioms or phrases that cannot be understood through their literal meaning can be rather confusing for students with language difficulties.
 Teaching children and students common idioms can help them navigate verbal communication with adults and peers as well as improve their writing skills.

 Idioms About Time When you’re teaching your children about idioms, time can fly!
 There’s not a wristwatch flying across the room, but time flying simply means it’s going fast.
 People often use the expression time flies when you’re having fun.
 Don’t let your ship sail when it comes to teaching your kids about language.
 This means that an opportunity is missed.
 Don’t worry!
 You’ll have plenty of time to focus on these and other idioms.
 If something happens once in a blue moon, that means it does not occur very often.
 A blue moon is the second full moon in a calendar month.
 Each century has about 41 months that have two full moons, so they really do happen “once in a blue moon”.

-Although not all of the idioms are about eating, they all involve food.
+Idioms About Food Although not all of the idioms are about eating, they all involve food.
 After helping your children learn about idioms, they’ll eventually be a piece of cake or easy as pie to understand.
 Both of these phrases mean that they are simple!
 Someone can be as cool as a cucumber when they rarely get upset or riled up or they might be rotten to the core which means they have very bad character.
 There are thousands of idioms in the English language which makes it difficult for learners to understand.
 Introducing some of these common idioms to use in writing will help your students with verbal and written communication throughout their studies.

 Have you seen our play-dough mats?
 They’re ready for immediate use!

 Items about animals: here’s a link to an awesome resource for all things animal-related.
 Here’s one of my favorite books for idiom practice: